 Pemberton Township, NJ is home to one of the most haunted places in the state, Pine Barrens.
 Come Explore its mystery with Haunted Journeys.

-The actual story of the Jersey Devil starts in 1735 when a woman, known as Mrs. Leeds, gave birth to her 13th infant baby.
+The story is that the Pine Barrens are home to the Jersey Devil.
+It started in 1735 when a woman, known as Mrs. Leeds, gave birth to her 13th infant baby.
 The child transformed into a winged devil, seen as a grotesque flying beast, with cloven hoofs for feet, a goat's head and haunches, a forked tail, and massive wings.
-For nearly 200 years creature has supposedly roamed the haunted forest.
+For nearly 200 years, the creature has supposedly roamed the haunted forest.

-Escalated reports of the sightings occured around 1909, where 100's witnessed the monster.
-The terrified area residents would not leave their homes, with schools and the local mill closing for several days.
-Today, many avoid the Pine Barrens or warn their children not to swim in the Blue Hole for it is believed this is where the Jersey Devils lurks.
+Escalated reports of the sighting, considered to create a historical panic, occurred around 1909 when 100s witnessed the monster just in January!
+The terrified residents would not leave their homes, with schools and the local mill closing for several days.
+Today, many avoid the Pine Barrens or warn their children not to swim in the Blue Hole; it is believed this is where the Jersey Devil lurks.

-A spirit, known as James Still, roams the Pine Barrons.
+A spirit, known as James Still, roams the Pine Barrens too.
 As an African American physician during the time of slavery, he was lynched when locals found that he was practicing medicine.
-Many say, that he is a friendly ghost, assisting those lost or injured in the area.
+Many say that he is a friendly ghost, assisting those lost or injured in the area.